FAQ

 Where are stem cells found?

-Somatic stem cells are present in various tissues throughout the body, but research has revealed that they are particularly abundant in subcutaneous fat.
+Somatic stem cells exist in various tissues in the body, but research has shown that they are particularly abundant in subcutaneous fat.

 At our clinic, we use a method to extract stem cells from the subcutaneous fat behind the ear.